pyouroboros/ouroboros/README.md

 ### Update containers on a remote host

-Ouroboros can monitor things other than just local, pass the `--url` argument to update a system with the Docker API exposed.
+Ouroboros can monitor things other than just local, pass the `--docker-sockets` argument to update a system with the Docker API exposed or alternatively pass the `DOCKER_SOCKETS` environment variable.

 > Default is unix://var/run/docker.sock